rbreesems/flamingo/README.md

 1. In this scenario, the surface node sends out all range test packets and uses hopping packets.

-2. To place a relay node,  move away from the previous relay node (or surface node if this is the first relay) until range test packet arrival become unreliable, then move back into reliable range, place a new relay node, and move on.
+2. To place a relay node,  move away from the previous relay node (or surface node if this is the first relay) until range test packet arrival becomes unreliable, then move back into reliable range, place a new relay node, and move on.

 3. Arrival of a range test packet at the last relay node verifies end-to-end connectivity.

-4. In our test of this, it seemed like the range test packets congested the network, and intefered with sending normal messages back to the surface node.
+4. In our test of this, it seemed like the range test packets congested the network, and interfered with sending normal messages back to the surface node.

-Using non-hopping packets:
+Using non-hopping packets (this has become our preferred method):

 1. Use a direct admin message `ADRT on`  to the previous relay node (or surface node if this is the first relay) to enable range test sending.